rtryan98/rhi/README.md

 auto compute_pipeline = graphics_device->create_pipeline(pipeline_create_info);
 ```
 It is up to the user to pass the correct shader data for the respective API.
-This means DXIL for D3D12 and Spir-V for Vulkan.
+This means DXIL for D3D12 and SPIR-V for Vulkan.
-To help select the correct shader binary the function `Graphics_Device::get_graphics_api` was added.
+The shader blob may be created with an empty `Shader_Blob_Create_Info` to be filled later, for example by deserialization.

-Additionally, a DXC wrapper exists which compiles the shaders to both DXIL and SPIR-V.
+Additionally, a DXC wrapper exists which compiles the shaders to both DXIL and SPIR-V and reflects the workgroup data.
 They are serialized into the following memory format (little endian):
 ```mermaid
 block-beta